Home / Use Cases / Situations / Post-Exit Privacy

 Common questions after an exit

 Yes.
-Data broker records don't expire.
-Listings from a 2018 exit are still serving your home address to anyone who searches your name today.
-In fact, more time means more records have accumulated across more sites.
-Cleaning up now prevents further compounding and removes the existing listings that make you findable.
+Broker records don't expire.
+Listings from a 2018 exit still serve your home address today — and more time means more accumulated records.
+Cleaning up now removes existing listings and stops further compounding.

-The acquisition itself may not have generated press, but the years of building the company did.
-Corporate registrations, domain WHOIS records, conference appearances, LinkedIn profiles, and SEC filings from funding rounds all created records that data brokers already have.
-A quiet exit doesn't undo the exposure from the years before it.
+The deal may not have made press, but the years of building did.
+Corporate registrations, domain WHOIS, conference appearances, and SEC filings from funding rounds all created records brokers already have.
+A quiet exit doesn't undo prior exposure.

 Yes.
 Family plans cover your spouse and household members.
-Data brokers link family records by shared address, so your spouse's profile often references your name and the attention your career generated.
-Covering the full household ensures that cleaning up your records also protects the people connected to you by address.
+Brokers link family records by shared address, so your spouse's profile often references your name and your career's attention.
+Covering the household closes that link.

 See what's still public from your previous chapter

 Start with a free scan.
-Find out which data broker sites still link your name to your home address, phone number, and family details.
+Find out which places still link your name to your home address, phone number, and family details.